AdrienHdz/DeepLearninginR/README.md

 **datasets:** Iris, CIFAR-10, IMDB,
 **Course description:** https://www.hec.ca/en/courses/detail/?cours=MATH80619A

-## Workflow for building a model we recommand
+## Workflow for building a model we recommend
 * Collection, pre-processing and cleaning of the data.
 Partition of the data: training/test/validation; cross-validation)
 * Choose the right model according to the task to perform.
 Example: CNN for image classification
 * Train the selected models with the training data by checking the validation accuracy evolving through the training process